-2. Evolutionary Game Theory
+4. Evolutionary Game Theory

 Game theory was first developed in the 1940's, and the first work on the subject was Theory of Games and Economic Behavior by the mathematician John von Neumann (1903-1957) and the economist Oskar Morgenstern (1902-1977), (Neumann & Morgenstern, 1944).
-At the time it was directed at the economy, but it was subsequently applied to the Cold War.
-When some such situation gets complicated, there is need to resort to sophisticated mathematical tools-and computer simulations-to deal with equations that cannot otherwise be solved.
+At the time it was directed at the economy, but it was subsequently applied to the Cold War, as the outcome of issues raised by the use of the atomic bomb and the subtle means of bluffing.
+When some such situation gets complicated, there is need to resort to sophisticated mathematical tools - and computer simulations - to deal with equations that cannot otherwise be solved.

 The games theme is as complex as it is interesting and filled with diverse niches.
 We can envisage genes and memes ("cultural genes"), and their mutual combinations, as ongoing strategies in the game of evolution, raising issues and posing questions related to survival and winning.
-We can envisage too the combinatorial evolution of such strategies, and their possible mutations according to diverse conditions, which conditions can either be other game partners or the game rules (or Nature's) circumstances.
-The notion of game includes uncertainty, and whenever there is uncertainty there has to be some attending strategies from several partners, along with the idea of game payoff, we are dealing with the notion of evolutionary game, which can be examined and studied in an abstract and mathematical manner.
+We can envisage too the combinatorial evolution of such strategies, and their possible mutations according to diverse conditions, which conditions can either be other game partners or the game board rules (or Nature's) own circumstances.
+The notion of game includes uncertainty, and whenever there is uncertainty there has to be some attending strategy, spelling the moves one makes with given probability.
+When there is co-presence of evolving strategies from several partners, along with the idea of game payoff, we are dealing with the notion of evolutionary game, which can be examined and studied in an abstract and mathematical manner.